Edgeberry/Edgeberry/README.md

 ```

 ## Application development
-In your own application, you can send commands to the **Edgeberry CLI**.
+In your own application, you can interact with the Edgeberry Device Software using the **Edgeberry CLI**.

 > [!WARNING]
 > The **Edgeberry CLI** is under active development.
 Run the 'help' command to get an overview of its current possibilities.